2026 ComparisonUpdated March 2026

 Honeydew is a full-featured kitchen management app that goes well beyond simple recipe saving.
 Its standout feature is comprehensive meal planning with drag-and-drop weekly calendars, automatic grocery list generation, and Instacart integration for direct grocery ordering.
 Family sharing lets multiple household members collaborate on meal plans and shopping lists, making it ideal for families who want to coordinate their weekly cooking.

 The downside is complexity.
 Honeydew tries to do everything, and the UX can feel overwhelming for users who just want a simple recipe saver.
 It does offer video extraction and a basic cook mode, but both features feel like afterthoughts compared to the meal planning core.
-At $6.99/month with a limited free tier, it sits in the middle of the price range but offers less value than Preplo for video-centric users and less depth than Paprika for web recipe collectors.
+At $6.99/month with a limited free tier, it lacks the AI-powered features that Preplo offers for video-centric users and the depth that Paprika provides for web recipe collectors.

 Pros